CaRDM Eq Training Program Overview

 CaRDM Eq trainees can take for-credit courses on Engineering Leadership, Global Perspective, and Ethics and Societal Impact offered through UofT’s Institute for Studies in Transdisciplinary Engineering Education & Practice and Troost Institute for Leadership Education in Engineering to complement professional skills development.

-Trainees are required to complete a Master’s or PhD thesis (research project for PDFs) related to one/a combination of the three Research Areas, with oversight from an interdisciplinary mentorship committee comprising two complementary academic co-supervisors, three key opinion leaders (KOL), and relevant end users (clinicians, companies, patients, caregivers, Indigenous health authorities).
+Trainees are required to complete a Master’s or PhD thesis (research project for PDFs) related to one/a combination of the three Research Areas, with oversight from an interdisciplinary key opinion leader (KOL) committee representing industry, clinical, community health, and lived experience perspectives.

 Translation plans for implementation via clinical needs assessment, equitable design, and end user engagement will be foundational to all projects.